-As an SEO consultant, I often hear people devalue the services that the SEO industry offers.
+As an SEO specialist, I often hear people devalue the services that the SEO industry offers.
 SEO experts and SEO specialists are sometimes seen as wizards that sell dreams.
 Getting to the first page, or the first position on Google is not easy and that's often the dream being sold, but can the reality be delivered, do you really need an SEO expert, and what is this mysterious art called Search Engine Optimization?

 What is SEO?